dvho/complete-diff/README.md

 - **Verification**: Further integrtates `cmp` for byte-by-byte comparison to verify differences.
 - **Space Handling**: Robust handling of file and directory names with spaces.
 - **User-Friendly Output**: Clear and concise output for easy interpretation of differences.
+- **Choice to use colordiff:** Electively get granular with a local instance the `colordiff` utility.

 ## Requirements